csb-toolbox/CSB/docs/Build Automation and Deployment.md

   artifacts and API docs
 * Collect and analyze the output build log (success, failure, crash)
 * Notify the specified operators (send email)
+* If this is a tagged commit, publish the build artifact as a new release on GitHub

 ## Release Management